 Current Market Conditions

-The Real-Estate market in Ontario has seen a recent phenomenon of home being sold with multiple-bids and selling for astronomically high prices, sometimes 30% over asking.
+The Real-Estate market in Ontario has seen a recent phenomenon of the home being sold with multiple-bids and selling for astronomically high prices, sometimes 30% over asking.
 In this frenzied buying atmosphere, buyers are waiving conditions, usually the Home Inspection and often financing clauses.

 This puts the buyer in a precarious position because they are totally at the mercy of the “Caveat Emptor” clause applied to real-estate purchasing.
 This is frequently translated to “buyer beware”.
 The Latin phrase is actually taken from a much lengthier Latin phrase “Caveat emptor, quia ignorare non debuit quod jus alienum emit” which translates literally to “Let a purchaser beware, for he ought not to be ignorant of the nature of the property which he is buying from another party”.
 What this means is, unless the Seller intentionally hides a known defect from the seller, the buyer is responsible for identifying any defects and ascertaining the condition of the property they are purchasing BEFORE they agree to purchase.